MARKET SNAPSHOT: Stock Market Shakes Off Geopolitical Tensions And Ends Higher

 Read:Will Japanese yen remain a haven amid North Korea tensions? (http://www.marketwatch.com/story/will-japans-haven-status-hold-up-amid-north-korean-tensions-2017-08-15)

 The dollar was trading flat amid uncertainty over Hurricane Harvey's impact on the U.S. economy and future Federal Reserve rate decisions.
-The storm system is expected to make landfall again this week (http://www.marketwatch.com/story/harvey-set-to-pummel-flooded-houston-once-again-2017-08-29) and to add another 20 inches of rain for an total of 50 inches.
+The storm system is expected to make landfall again this week (http://www.marketwatch.com/story/harvey-set-to-pummel-flooded-houston-once-again-2017-08-29) and add another 20 inches of rain, for an total of 50 inches in the Houston area.

-Insurance companies were hurt by the storm, the full extent to the damage of which remains unknown.
+Insurance companies were hurt by the storm, and the full extent of damage is still unknown.
 The SPDR S&P Insurance ETF(KIE) fell 0.5%, while the iShares U.S. Insurance ETF (IAK) ended off 0.4%.
 The PowerShares KBW Property & Casualty Insurance Portfolio (KBWP) finished 0.2% lower on the day.
 All three are down more than 1% thus far this week.

 ReadCaroline Baum: No, hurricanes aren't good for the economy (http://www.marketwatch.com/story/no-hurricanes-are-not-good-for-the-economy-2017-08-28)